If you are selling online with an e-commerce website, you need to be aware of the law.

 Source: Citizens advice bureau.

-New consumer protection measures, including longer refund rights, have come into force under the Consumer Rights Act.
-For the first time anyone who buys faulty goods will be entitled to a full refund for up to 30 days after the purchase.
+Consumer protection measures, including longer refund rights, are in force under the Consumer Rights Act.
+Anyone who buys faulty goods will be entitled to a full refund for up to 30 days after the purchase.
 Previously consumers were only entitled to refunds for up to 14 days.
-There will also be new protection for people who buy digital content, such as ebooks or online films and music.
-They will be entitled to a replacement, if the downloads do not work from you eCommerce website but not a refund.
-If a download also infects a computer with a virus, the provider could also be liable to pay compensation for getting the virus removed.
+There is also protection for people who buy digital content, such as ebooks or online films and music.
+They are entitled to a replacement, if the downloads do not work from your eCommerce website but not a refund.
+If a download infects a computer with a virus, the provider might also be liable to pay compensation for getting the virus removed.
 The Act also covers second-hand goods, when bought through an online retailer via an eCommerce website.

 Goods ordered at home

 - Up to 14 days After receiving your goods, in most cases, you can change your mind and get a full refund.

 - Up to 30 days If your goods are faulty, you can get a refund.